DeWildeDaan/ResearchProject-MCTS5/README.md

 In this repo you'll find:

+- User manual in the 'Manuals' folder.
+- Installation manual in the 'Manuals' folder.
-- All files used for the demo (Data, labels, config files).
+- All files used for the demo (Data, labels, config files) in the 'AL-demo-files.zip' folder.
-- All results I got.
+- All results I got in the 'Results' folder.
-- The python script used to select the correct labels to upload to google colabs when MaskAL asks for them.
+- The python script used to select the correct labels to upload to google colabs (select-annotations.py).

 ---